Sample_Sizer

 If there is a limit to how long you can wait for experiment results (likely), specifying this option will take that into account.
 The results will tell you the minimum effect size you can be confident you'll be able to detect given your time constraints, if your experiment does not have enough power to detect the minimum detectable effect given the maximum sample size.

 For example, if your minimum detectable effect implies you need 1,000,000 users, but you only have time to wait for 100,000.
-The Sample Sizer will return 100,000 and tell you what effect sizes you can expect to detect (the results will include the unconstrained sample size as well).
+Sample_Sizer will return 100,000 and tell you what effect sizes you can expect to detect (the results will include the unconstrained sample size as well).